 However, there is an exemption for data that is gathered for journalistic purposes.
 Without this it would be very difficult for the media to publish anything without people’s formal consent – even people being exposed for wrongdoing.

-And GDPR (and the Data Protection Act 2018) actually widen the exemption given for the “special purpose” of journalism – reflecting the view that there is a public interest in freedom of expression.
+And GDPR (and the Data Protection Act 2018) actually widens the exemption given for the “special purpose” of journalism – reflecting the view that there is a public interest in freedom of expression.
 Read more here.

 “Personal data” means any information about someone that is personal to them.
 Storing, publishing or using someone’s personal data in some way is known as “processing” it.